what we do

-Soy niña, soy importante (SNSI), or "I'm a Girl, I'm Important", is a summer day-camp that supports the healthy development of Dominican girls and gender equality.
+Soy niña, soy importante (SNSI), or "I'm a Girl, I'm Important", is a summer day-camp organized by Fundación Tropicalia that supports the healthy development of Dominican girls and gender equality.
 The camp provides a safe, nurturing environment for girls 9-12 years old from Miches, a vulnerable community nestled in northeast Dominican Republic.

-- Teen pregnancy is becoming more frequent.
+- Teen pregnancy is on the rise.
 The Dominican Republic has the fifth-highest teen pregnancy rate in Latin America, with 22% of Dominican girls becoming pregnant at least once before their 19th birthday.
-26% of obstetric events, that is, deliveries, cesareans and abortions, are adolescents between 15 and 19 years of age.
+26% of obstetric events, that is, deliveries, cesareans and abortions, are of adolescents between 15 and 19 years of age.
 One in ten girls in Miches is or has been pregnant, making it one of the regions with the most teen pregnancies in the Dominican Republic.
 The demands of teen motherhood can set young women on a lifelong course of minimal education and underemployment, perpetuating the generational cycle of poverty.

 - Child marriages.
-Dominican Republic ranks first in the region for child marriage, where more than 790,000 Dominican girls were in union or married before their 18th birthday.
+Dominican Republic ranks first in the region for child marriage, where more than 790,000 girls were in union or married before their 18th birthday.
 One in five teens between the ages of 15 and 19 is currently married or in civil union with a man at least ten years her senior.
-For 2017 the percentage of marriages of girls, before turning 18, represented 36%.
-One in five adolescents between the ages of 15 and 19 is currently married or in free union with a man at least ten years older.
+In 2017, minor girls represented 36% of all marriages in Dominican Republic.
 These girls sacrifice important opportunities such as learning, and maturing physically and emotionally.
 In Miches, 42.7% of families are single-parent where mothers lead the home; and 4.3% of adolescents already live with their husband.

 - Victims of violence.
 The Dominican Republic also ranks third in the region in femicide rates.
 Dominican girls and women are also victims of sexual abuse, harassment, and gender inequalities.
 In Miches and surrounding areas around 51% of adolescents revealed having suffered some type of abusive relationship.